kokkos/pykokkos-base/README.md

 2. Setting the `PYKOKKOS_BASE_SETUP_ARGS` environment variable to the CMake options
 3. Passing in the CMake options after a `--`

-All three lines below are equivalent:
+All three lines below are equivalent (deprecated format):

 ```console
 python setup.py install --enable-layouts --disable-memory-traits